evrone/inboxes/README.md

 By default, the gem provides localized phrases for Russian and English languages.
 You can easily override any of them.
 [Here is](https://github.com/kirs/inboxes/blob/master/config/locales/en.yml) list of all I18n phrases.

 #Integration with Faye

+You can watch the demo of integration [on YouTube](http://youtu.be/c12gey9DvyU)

 1. Add `gem "faye"` to your Gemfile and run `bundle install`.
 Install Faye by [the screencast](http://railscasts.com/episodes/260-messaging-with-faye)
 2. Create `messaging.js` in `app/assets/javascripts/` with these line: `= require inboxes/faye`